contentful/slash-developers/docs/javascript/tutorials/using-the-sync-api-with-js.md

 })
 ~~~

-As this is the first sync, your response will contain all existing entries and assets.
+As this is the first sync, the response will contain all existing entries and assets.

-Any links from entries to other entries and assets will also be resolved.
-If you don't want that to happen, you can turn it off:
+Any links from entries to other entries and assets will be resolved.
+If you don't need this, you can disable it:

 ~~~javascript
 client.sync({